openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/emc-unity-driver.rst

     The management IP for Unity.

 - ``emc_nas_server_container``
-    The SP to be used as share server.
+    The SP to be used as NAS server container.

+- ``emc_nas_server_pool``
+    The name of the pool to persist the meta-data of NAS server.

 - ``emc_nas_pool_names``
     Comma separated list specifying the name of the pools to be used